 The F&B business is traditionally labour-intensive.
 To operate a standard restaurant, you have to hire manpower to get supplies, make the food, serve the food, and even guard the door.
 There are probably a dozen other areas where you hire workers.

-The new policies has transformed all that.
-So, as an F&B business owner, what can you do to stay compliant to these new policies without hurting your business?
-Below are a number of alternative formats that will significantly help you cut back on the number of workers your business requires:
+The new policies have transformed all that.
+So, as an F&B business owner, how can you stay compliant with these new policies without hurting your business?
+We’ve sieved out a couple of alternatives that will significantly help you cut back on the number of workers your business requires:

 Grab-And-Go Food Kiosks

 Food kiosks are one effective alternative if you want to cut back on staff.
-In fact, in the beginning, you can run everything on your own.
-With a few tools and just a number of menus, you can operate a grab-and-go kiosk without a lag.
-A perfect example of such kiosks is Doco Donburi at the International Plaza.
+In fact, while just starting out, you can even run everything as a one-man-show.
+With a few tools and just a number of menu items, you can easily manage a grab-and-go kiosk.
+A perfect example of would be Doco Donburi at the International Plaza.

-Many times the owners of the kiosks have everything, but they lack the basic knowledge to manage a kiosk.
+Many times the owners of the kiosks have everything they need prepared but lack the fundamental knowledge to manage a kiosk.
 You really don’t have to burden yourself.
 The most important thing is to find a good location.
 The location is a key point to achieve or exceed the sales raised.

-This must be found at a point where the influx of people is large, that has visibility and easy access.
-Another point to take into account is that it is located between buildings, offices, factories, schools, hospitals, etc. since your kiosk will be the point of reference for people who live or visit these establishments.
+It’s ideal to situate at a place where the influx of people is large, this ensures that your kiosk has enough visibility and accessibility.
+Another point to take into account is that it is located between buildings, offices, factories, schools, hospitals, etc. since your kiosk will be the point of reference for people who live around or visit these establishments.

 People will line up by your kiosk to get their food themselves.
-You can even automate part of the process with a self-ordering or self-payment machine.
-Even if you get additional staff, that would be because you need more hands making the food.
+You can even automate part of that process with a self-ordering or self-payment machine.
+Even if it’s necessary to hire additional staff, it would be due to the need to make more food.

 Probably at the beginning, it is best not to employ anyone.
-With this you avoid an expense that you can easily use in something else.
-So try to take care of it on your own for the first few months, or try to open a kiosk with a partner, such as a friend or a relative, and you can distribute the hours of service.
-This would help keep things lean and compliant with government restriction policies.
+With this, you avoid an expense that you can easily use somewhere else.
+Try as much as possible to handle operations on your own for the first few months, or at least try to manage a kiosk with a partner and split the hours of service.
+This would help keep the workload lean and compliant with government restriction policies.

 Food trucks are a perfect way to cut down on manpower.
-Just like a food kiosk, the food made in a food truck is usually a takeaway.
-However, there is one advantage that food trucks have over the food kiosks – and that is mobility.
-One food truck business doing well in Singapore is Vatos Urban Tacos.
+Just like a food kiosk, meals made in a food truck are usually meant for takeaways.
+However, there is one advantage that food trucks have over food kiosks – and that is mobility.
+One food truck business doing well in Singapore is Coffee Bandits.

 Since a food truck is basically a kitchen on wheels, you can decide to set it up at various locations throughout the day.
-For example, if there is an area with a lot of foot traffic in the morning, you might want to pack close to this place.
+For example, if there is an area with a lot of foot traffic in the morning, you might want to locate within that area.
 Later in the evening, you might want to move closer to places where residents enjoy the nightlife.